Misoprostol for Abortion

 Misoprostol is not used in women who have an allergy to misoprostol or other prostaglandins.

-Misoprostol can cause fetal abnormalities, so a follow-up surgical abortion will be done to prevent a fetus from developing abnormally.
+Misoprostol can cause fetal abnormalities, so a follow-up surgical abortion will be done if the medical abortion did not work.

 Misoprostol does not have any known drug interactions.